MarkusBordihn/BOs-Easy-NPC/README.md

 Just spawn a NPC with the corresponding spawn egg and click with your empty hand on the spawned NPC.
 If you need to adjust the existing dialog, just click with your empty hand and crouching on the NPC.

+## Configuration Items

+### Easy NPC Wand

+With this tool, players can adjust the settings for EasyNPCs and select the desired NPCs without having to directly target them.

+Normally, players have to aim directly at an NPC to select and configure it.
+With this tool, this process is simplified as it has a larger range and players can simply point at the ground or in the air to select an NPC.

 ## Dialogs

 ### Dialog Placeholders